Living-with-machines/wiki2gaz/docs/source/running/5-create-wikidata-gazetteer.rst

     $ python create_wk_gazetteer.py

-The script handles the concatenation of CSV files, linking of alternate names and mentions, and calculation of entity relevance providing a comprehensive resource for geographic entities and their associated information.

-In more details, here's what the script does:
+The script handles the concatenation of CSV files, linking of alternate names and mentions, and calculation of entity relevance.
+Here's what the script does:

 #.
 The script **combines the CSV files** generated in the previous step, each
    representing geographical entities extracted from Wikidata, into a unified